Crowdfunding Sites for Non-US Citizens

 Raising Money Through Crowdfunding

 Crowdfunding is now a well-established way for people to raise money.
-Before people had donated to charities, their local school, and churches, but now they can donate directly to other individuals.
+Before people had donated to charities, their local school, and churches, but now they can donate directly to other individuals via a crowdfunding platform.

 People try to raise money for a variety of things: to travel, to start a business or social project, or to pay for needed medical care.
 When we wanted to start a crowdfunding campaign for equipment we needed here on our farm, we found our choices were limited because we were not living in the USA.
 Sites like Kickstarter weren't available to us because of where we lived.
 It didn't matter that I was American; it had to do with the fact that we were not in the USA or Canada.
 In the end, we did find a crowdfunding site to use, but I was annoyed that we were deemed unworthy for the other sites, simply because of our location.

-This article aims to highlight the choices of crowdfunding sites which allow non-US based people to partake in the crowdfunding experience and help them promote their campaign to people around the world.
+This article aims to highlight the choices of crowdfunding sites that allow non-US based people to partake in the crowdfunding experience and help them promote their campaign to people around the world.

 Not only will I be listing the sites open to non-US residents, but I will explain the different types of funding and some of the expected costs.
 For specific details, I would recommend you visit the sites and see for yourself which is a good fit for your needs.
 Some are targeted at specific types of projects, for example, social improvements including environmental issues, and one site is aimed at those interested in projects related to videoing.